szepeviktor/debian-server-tools/Onboarding.md

 - Data breach prevention (in the application)
 - **Incident response plan** (outage, security incident)

+### Collaboration

+- _No emails if it is possible_
+- Issues/ticketing: Trello cards
+- Chat: Slack

 ### Onboarding for developers

 - We run Debian GNU/Linux on an UpCloud cloud instance